NirHeaven/D3D/README.md

 * pytorch 1.0.0.dev20181103
 * scipy 1.1.0
 ## Dataset
 This model is pretrained on LRW with RGB lip images(112×112), and then tranfer to LRW-1000 with the same size.
+We train the model end-to-end.
 ## Training
 You can train the model as follow:
 ```